QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

 Exercise 2a
 --------------

-Here we will calculate the evolution of the pdf of a discrete time Markov Chain, :math:`phi_t` given the initial condition :math:`phi_0`.
+Here we will calculate the evolution of the pdf of a discrete time Markov Chain, :math:`\psi_t` given the initial condition :math:`\psi_0`.

 Start with a simple symmetric tridiagonal matrix